chrisgit/aws-xray_rekognise_polly/README.md

 ## The demonstration

-The demonstration application is written in Node using the Express framework, the structure is kept intentionally simple and does not follow any particular format or standard layout for an Express application.
+The demonstration application is written in Node using the Express framework, see https://expressjs.com/

+The solutions file structure is kept intentionally simple and does not follow any particular format or standard layout for an Express application.
 If you want a quick start for Node and Express using a conventional file layout I'd recommend a generator program such as express-generator (see: https://expressjs.com/en/starter/generator.html) or Yeoman (see: http://yeoman.io/)

-X-Ray can trace messages through your entire microservice stack AND the AWS services, this demonstration only contains one microservice but utilises the following AWS services
+X-Ray can trace messages through your entire microservice stack AND the AWS services, this demonstration contains a single microservice but utilises the following AWS services
 * Simple Storage Service (S3, see https://aws.amazon.com/s3/)
 * Rekognition (see https://aws.amazon.com/rekognition/)
 * Polly (see https://aws.amazon.com/polly/)

 The idea is that we upload an image which is analysed by Rekognition and described in words by Polly.

-## Setting up and running the demostration
+## Setting up and running the demonstration

-After installing VirtualBox then Vagrant download the contents of this repo to your machine, open a command window and type
+After installing VirtualBox and Vagrant (in that order), download or fork the contents of this repo to your machine, open a command window and type

 ```
 vagrant up
 ```

-This will download an Ubuntu VM and install it with everything you need to get started which includes NodeJS and the AWS CLI tools, when the command prompt returns we need to do a bit of manual setup so log in to the VM with
+This will download an Ubuntu VM and install it with everything you need to get started which includes Node and the AWS CLI tools, when the command prompt returns we need to perform some manual steps, these steps could not be automated as they require YOUR AWS credentials.

+Log in to the VM with (NB: on a Windows machine you'll need SSH.exe, if you have git installed SSH.exe should also be installed)

 ```
 vagrant ssh
 ```

-Or use PUTTY, the host port can be obtained by opening the VirtualBox manager, selecting the VM, choose settings, Network, Advanced, port forwarding, look for the host setting for SSH port.
+Or use PUTTY, simply download PUTTY, open PUTTY, select 127.0.0.1 as the host.
+The host port can be obtained by opening the VirtualBox manager, selecting the VM, choose settings, Network, Advanced, port forwarding, look for the host setting for SSH port.

 After logging in to the VM you need to do the following